Ko te reo te tuakiri

 The content of our programmes reflect our many cultures.
 Our teaching resources and library have a comprehensive range of materials that supports our diversity.

-To meet the needs of our children, programmes are differentiated and the content is developed through explicit teaching.
+To meet the needs of our children, programmes are differentiated and the content is developed through explicit teaching and taught in a structured, systematic way.

 We believe that to be successfully literate, our Glenavon students need to master three key areas of reading and writing: learning the code, making meaning, and thinking critically.